 - The importance of sleep, plus my #1 tip when it comes to improving your child’s sleep;

 - The importance of balancing screen time and green time.

-- If you’re wanting to support your child through a Naturopathic approach, you can book an appointment with the Natural Super Kids naturopath here.
+- If you’re wanting to support your child through a holistic approach, you can book an appointment with the Natural Super Kids team here.

 - Boost your kid’s gut health – download our free Gut Health eBook here.

 - Many of the dietary triggers for a hyperactive child are consumed at snack time – download our Quick & Easy Snacks eBook here.